LICENSURE

 Architectural Engineering Corporations and Architectural Firms:

 The Board rules for Architectural Engineering Corporations and Architectural Firms require you to designate one or more Supervising Professional Architect(s).
 A Supervising architect is responsible for performing or directly supervising the performance of all architectural services provided by the firm.
 This means unrestricted, unchecked, and unqualified command of, and legal accountability for, the architectural services performed.
-Specifications, drawing, or other related documents will be deemed to have been prepared by the architect or under the architect’s direct supervision only when the requirements of Board Rules have been satisfied.
+Specifications, drawings, or other related documents will be deemed to have been prepared by the architect or under the architect’s direct supervision only when the requirements of Board Rules have been satisfied.
 Only individuals who are licensed by the Board and full-time active employees of the firm and whose primary occupation is with the firm may be designated as a supervising professional architect.

 Limited Liability Companies: